 - a.
-The Director of Business and Operations shall ensure that school employees are paid accurately and in a timely manner in accordance with applicable laws and rules. - b.
+The Chief Financial Officer shall ensure thatschool employees are paid accurately and in a timely manner in accordance with applicable laws and rules. - b.
 Payroll is processed typically two business days in advance of the payday.

 SECTION 2.
 How Employees Are Paid